RosandoDesouza/ArchivingWorkerService/README.md

 2. Maintain log in console(i.e. only see while developing), text file and sqlite db

 ## Secondary responsibility:
 1. Create new structure for the day, based on archived data structure.
+(Note: this part is currently, harder coded to structure required my me.)